 Spay/neuter vouchers are often available, but only to people who otherwise would not be able to afford to get it done.
 Vouchers are not coupons intended to save the owner money.
 There is never a guarantee that vouchers will be available at any particular time.

 When vouchers are available, pet owners still must pay a co-pay.
-The co-pay for a voucher is $25.
+The co-pay for a voucher varies with the size/type of pet.
 To get a voucher, you must live in Brown County.
-We understand that for some families in our area, even $25 is just too much.
+We understand that for some families in our area, even the lowered fee is just too much.
 Please call us and maybe we can help you anyway.

-Vouchers for stray or feral cat do not have a co-pay.
+Vouchers for stray or feral cats still have a co-pay.

 Please understand that the shelter, regardless of your co-pay, still has to pay the veterinarian for the service, which can cost $50 to $250.